Modifying PyUltraLight to model scalar dark matter with self-interactions

-Here, $M$ is the soliton's mass in terms of the maximum soliton mass defined in Equation~\ref{eq:Mmax}.
+Here, $M$ is the soliton's mass in terms of the maximum soliton mass defined in Eq.~(\ref{eq:Mmax}).
 The best fit dynamical time for both graphs was 0.786.
 This is longer than the calculated dynamical time of 0.675 code units.
 The difference in these values is unlikely to be caused by a lack of spatial resolution because there was a negligible difference between the oscillation frequencies when the resolution was 256 versus 512.
-Another explanation is that the Gaussian profile deforms over time to a more realistic profile.
+Therefore we believe that the cause is deformation of the Gaussian profile over time, into a more realistic profile.
 We know this occurs because we fit a Gaussian to the density profile and looked at how the R-squared value changes over time.
 The value started at exactly 1 and evolved to approximately 0.998.
 This was also the value that the exact solution took.
 Since we know that the change in the profile has an effect on the maximum mass a soliton can have before collapsing~\cite{Chavanis2016,Eby2018}, it is reasonable to think that the oscillation frequencies might be scaled differently for the different profiles.
 We verified that this is the likely explanation by analytically calculating the dynamical time for the exact solution and found that the dynamical time would be 0.791 code units.
 This new value matches well with the dynamical time found through the simulations.
 This also suggests the results of this section are robust beyond the Gaussian ansatz.